fourteenfish/IntegrationExamples/README.md

 With the **demo** `integrationid` we just use a dummy callback.
 You can see the JSON data that we use to mock the response from the callback in the **userdatacallback.json** file.
 If you want to use this method then we will ask you for your callback URL when we set up your `integrationid`.
 We'll also give you a secret `key` that you can use to validate requests.

 Just to clarify, there is nothing wrong with putting the user's personal details in the **src** of the iframe.
 This method just feels a little neater 🤓.

+## list-simple.html

+This demo contains a single iframe for displaying a list of the user's CPD entries.
+The code in the **scripts/message.js** file ensures that the iframe is always tall enough to accomodate its content and avoids the iframe having scrollbars.

+You could argue that it's strange to show a link to this page to the user before they have recorded any CPD.
+If you'd like to hide the page initially, let us know and we can send a callback to your server when the user records their first CPD entry along with their **userId** to enable you to show or hide the link to this page.